-Your safety is our priority.
-Read the latest COVID-19 info and recommendations
+Let’s stay safe!
+Read the latest COVID-19 info and updates.

 The Chestnut Residence community strives to be a safe, equitable, accessible, and positive space for all our community members including students, staff & guests.
 Diversity and respect of thought, belief, orientation and background is encouraged and expected.

 Every community member is responsible for their behaviour and for their treatment of others in a manner that is free of discrimination, harassment and ignorance.
 Any behaviour that conflicts with this commitment to the community will be addressed through the Residence Code of Conduct.
 Should any needs arise in terms of accessibility, the Residence will provide arrangements as required.

 2022-23 Academic Year

 As you may be aware, beginning on October 17th, 2018 cannabis (marijuana) was legalized in Canada.
 In an effort to ensure that you are aware of residence and University policies with regard to the consumption and possession of cannabis, and you have the information you need to make healthy choices, we have developed the following list of frequently asked questions (FAQs):

 No. Although cannabis has been legalized, Chestnut Residence remains completely non-smoking.
 Smoking and smoking-related activities (including, but not limited to, cigarettes, cannabis, vaping, e-cigarettes, hookahs, or other smoking devices) are not permitted anywhere inside the residences, including student rooms, common areas, and dining areas.

 Outdoors, smoking of any kind is not permitted within 9 metres of any residence entrance including the front entrance and emergency exits.

 The legal age to possess or use cannabis in the Province of Ontario is 19.
 Under the Province of Ontario’s Cannabis Act (2017), individuals of legal age may possess up to 30 grams (1 ounce) of legal cannabis.